-Victoria, Artistic Director and instructor, is in her 14th year at All That Dance.
-She started studying dance in her native country England and continued after moving to the United States and settling in the Midwest.
+Victoria began studying dance in her native country of England and continued on after moving to the United States and settling in the Midwest.
 Her studies here in the US have included, the University of WI-Milwaukee, The Milwaukee Ballet (apprentice), Danceworks 1661, and Gus Giordano Dance Center (on scholarship).
 Victoria’s training has been well rounded and varied in the disciplines of ballet, pointe, tap, jazz and contemporary dance.
 Victoria is currently a Certified Dance Educator (CDE) member of Chicago National Association of Dance Masters and is serving on the board for Dance Masters of Wisconsin.
-She also has judged, privately coached, and choreographed individuals in talent pageants throughout the Northern IL area and for Miss Illinois preliminaries.

 Victoria’s educational pursuits led her to acquire a degree in Sign Language Linguistics at the University of Wisconsin-Milwaukee (BS) and Masters in Social Work from Aurora University (MSW).
 She has worked with school programs offering support to children who are deaf, hard-of-hearing, deaf/blind, and other disabilities.

 Victoria lives in the area with her husband and three children.